zhaojiawei1223/Racial-bias-on-Twitter-envidence-from-2020-Tokyo-Olympics/README.md

 We focused on finding the most distinctive words in media posts about white and minority athletes and inspecting their differences.
 The method to find the most distinctive words is log-likelihood ratio test.
 We concluded that no bias exists according to this, although slighly more positive words were detected from while athletes.

 ## 2-Racial-bias-analysis-on-general-users
 In our study, sentiments are divided into positive, neutral, and negative.
 Our training set includes two parts – manually labeled tweets and publicly available Twitter sentiment corpus on Kaggle.
-We tried Logistic model, BERT-base, BERT-weet to get the classification model with highest accurracy.
+We tried Logistic model, `BERT-base`, `BERT-weet` to get the classification model with highest accurracy.
 Then, used this model to label all other unlabeled tweets.

 <img width="659" alt="image" src="https://user-images.githubusercontent.com/105099474/169692582-d4acf96e-f54b-45ec-bf4e-83421913a0df.png">